-Poland uses national voluntary labeling schemes for a "Made-in-Poland" label as well as a "GMO-free" label.
-National guidelines were also set for voluntary "Lactose-free" labeling.
+Poland uses national voluntary labeling schemes for a "Made-in-Poland" label and a "GMO-free" label.
+National guidelines were also set for voluntary "Lactose-free" labeling, as well as local alcoholic beverages e.g. "Nalewka".

 In 2006 Poland passed legislation banning GE plant cultivation and use of animal feed containing ingredients enhanced through biotechnology.
 In practice, the ban on GE feed ingredients was postponed by the Polish Parliament several times.
-Recently, Poland's Parliament prolonged another suspension of the ban until January 1, 2025.
+Recently, Poland's Parliament prolonged another suspension of the ban until January 1, 2030.

 In 2023 the EU provisions on reducing packaging waste were implemented in Poland by the amendment of the 2001 Act on the obligations of entrepreneurs regarding the management of certain waste and on the product fee and the amendment of the 2013 Act on packaging and packaging waste management.
 Both amendments aim to reduce the amount of waste generated, in particular plastic waste, by increasing their selective collection and recovery by introducing a deposit system in Poland binding for producers starting January 1, 2025.
-Moreover, both regulations expand the responsibility of producers of individual goods, and in particular they impose new obligations on them involving additional financial burdens.
+However, currently legal proceedings are ongoing to postpone the implementation of the deposit system until October 1, 2025, and for packaging for milk and dairy products - until January 1, 2026.